Ada-Developers-Academy/cs-fun-interview-practice/05/network-delay.md

 4. We need to return the minimum time it takes for all nodes to receive a signal from the `source` node.
     - If we know the minimum distance it takes to get from the source node to each other node, then the minimum time to reach all nodes would be the largest of these minimum path values from source to nodes.

-5. We are given the total number of nodes in the graph, and can find the shortest distance paths between the source and other nodes.
+5. We are given the total number of nodes in the graph, and we will need some way to track the nodes we have visited.
-    - If we find all the minimum length paths from the source to other reachable nodes, if the number of paths found is less than the total nodes in the graph, some node must be disconnected
+    - If we traverse all the connected nodes and our set of visited nodes is less than the total nodes in the graph, some node must be disconnected.

 ##### !end-explanation
 ### !end-challenge